 Sony Flagship Store (and more!)

 Even if you’re not into luxury clothes, handbags, or watches, there’s some serious shopping to be had in the Ginza neighborhood.
-For photographers, the biggest draw is without a doubt Sony’s Flagship Store.
+For photographers, the biggest draw is without a doubt Sony’s Flagship Store (read more below).
 Just around the corner, you’ll also find one of two Leica stores in Ginza.

 However, there’s plenty more to the area for those not looking to spend a small fortune.
 In particular, I got a kick out of photographing the elaborate storefront displays outside and around the Sony store.
 Filled with texture and color, they’re actually pretty great for capturing poppy, abstract shots.